mountaindude/verisure-armstate-mqtt/README.md

 I dug into my random-parts-box and found a small plastic box in which I hotglued an Wemos D1 Mini Lite, with a cut-off USB cable soldered directly onto the pins of the CH340 USB-to-serial chip.
 Some additional hotglue acts as stress relief for the somewhat small/delicate USB cables.

-Having a short USB cable (10-15 cm) makes it possible to get a pretty compact unit with loose cables all around it.
+Having a short USB cable (10-15 cm) makes it possible to get a pretty compact unit without loose cables all around it.
 The combo (Verisure smart plug, USB adapter, ESP8266 box) is then plugged in as a whole into a wall outlet.
-As long as the unit is within range from the alarm central unit, it doesn't matter what power outlet is used.
-I also used some random 220V to USB adapter I had lying around.
-Any old cell phone charger should work fine.
+As long as the unit is within range from the alarm system's central unit, it doesn't matter what power outlet is used.
+I used some random 220V to USB adapter I had lying around, but any old USB cell phone charger should work fine.